neam/dna-project-base-12-factor-app-boilerplate/stack/README.md

     docker-compose up -d

+Visit the stack-hello pages by visiting the URL returned by:

+    docker-stack local url web 80 - /stack-hello/

+> Hint: On OSX, you can open the url directly from a terminal session:

+    open $(docker-stack local url web 80 - /stack-hello/)

+To scale the PHP "ha" service:

+    docker-compose scale phpha=3
+    docker-compose stop phphaproxy
+    docker-compose up -d phphaproxy

+(For an explanation why the container needs to be restarted, [read this](https://github.com/tutumcloud/haproxy/issues/82))

+## Frontend and backend example

-To try this stack out-of-the-box after installing it, create the index php files expected by the default configuration:
+Create the index php files expected by the default configuration:

     mkdir -p frontend/www
     mkdir -p backend/www
     echo '<?php phpinfo();' > frontend/www/index.php
     echo '<?php phpinfo();' > backend/www/index.php

-Visit the below returned urls in your browser:
+Visit the below returned urls in your browser (frontend and backend respectively):

     docker-stack local url
     docker-stack local url web 80 - /backend/